lingtalfi/kamille-installer-tool/README.md

-kamille listinstalled                                    # list installed modules kamille setmodulesrelpath                                # set the relative path to the modules directory (from the app directory) kamille getmodulesrelpath                                # get the relative path to the modules directory (from the app directory) kamille clean                                            # removes the .git, .gitignore, .idea and .DS_Store files at the top level of your application's directory
+kamille listinstalled                                    # list installed modules kamille setmodulesrelpath                                # set the relative path to the modules directory (from the app directory) kamille getmodulesrelpath                                # get the relative path to the modules directory (from the app directory) kamille clean                                            # removes the .git, .gitignore, .idea and .DS_Store files at the top level of your modules' directories kamille cleanr                                           # removes the .git, .gitignore, .idea and .DS_Store files in your modules directories, recursively

 For instance:
     kamille import Connexion